-Shelter from the wide world has become all-important so it's good to know the latest backyard trends.
+We all need to know the latest backyard trends and ideas now that shelter from the wide world has become all-important.
 “People want to feel enclosed in their own space,” says Isabelle Palmer who runs the London-based company The Balcony Gardener.
 The tiniest of yards can become a secret place, and even a leafy branch filtering the view from a neighbour’s house will create an illusion of screening.

 The smaller your space, the harder it has to work, though, as you will be glancing at it from your windows at all times of the day and year, so always plan with winter in mind and work from there.
 By introducing different levels in hard landscaping and plants, you can make it seem so much bigger.
 And make sure you have somewhere to sit out to enjoy the fresh air and take a breather; a couple of folding chairs and a cafe table can squeeze onto a balcony and be easily stored when not in use.